Pride Fighting Championships: Pride Grand Prix, Bushido and further rise (2000–2006)

 In 2003, Pride introduced the Bushido series of events, which focused mainly, but not exclusively, on the lighter weight classes of lightweights and welterweights.
 The Bushido series also stressed a faster pace, with bouts consisting of only one ten-minute round and one five-minute round, as well as quicker referee intervention of stalling tactics, using the new "yellow card" system of purse deduction.

 Also in 2003, Pride returned to the tournament format, with a middleweight grand prix spanning two events, Pride Total Elimination 2003 and Final Conflict 2003.
 The format was expanded to three events in 2004, adding Critical Countdown 2004 as the second round.
 Pride would go on to hold annual tournaments, a heavyweight tournament in 2004, a middleweight in 2005, and an openweight in 2006.

+Finally, in December 31 2003, Pride held its first New Year's Eve event, Pride FC: Shockwave 2003 at the Saitama Super Arena.
+New Year's Eve events subsequently became Pride's largest and most prestigious annual cards, serving as the culmination of the promotion's yearly schedule and featuring many of its biggest stars and most important fights.
+The tradition reflected the importance of December 31 in Japanese television, where broadcasters competed for large audiences with special programming and major entertainment events.
+The concept had already been established in combat sports through Antonio Inoki's Inoki Bom-Ba-Ye series: the 2001 edition, produced in cooperation with K-1 and Pride, featured a combination of kickboxing, professional wrestling and mixed martial arts, which demonstrated the potential of a major New Year's Eve fight broadcast.
+Following the deterioration of relations between DSE and K-1 in 2003, PRIDE began promoting its own New Year's Eve event, while K-1 held K-1 PREMIUM 2003 Dynamite!! and Inoki promoted Inoki Bom-Ba-Ye 2003, resulting in three major competing fight events being held on December 31, 2003.